apache/iceberg/docs/aws.md

 ### RDS JDBC Catalog

-Iceberg also supports JDBC catalog which uses a table in a relational database to manage Iceberg tables.
+Iceberg also supports the JDBC catalog which uses a table in a relational database to manage Iceberg tables.
-You can configure to use JDBC catalog with relational database services like [AWS RDS](https://aws.amazon.com/rds).
+You can configure to use the JDBC catalog with relational database services like [AWS RDS](https://aws.amazon.com/rds).
 Read [the JDBC integration page](../jdbc/#jdbc-catalog) for guides and examples about using the JDBC catalog.
-Read [this AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.Java.html) for more details about configuring JDBC catalog with IAM authentication.
+Read [this AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.Java.html) for more details about configuring the JDBC catalog with IAM authentication.

 ### Which catalog to choose?

-With all the available options, we offer the following guidance when choosing the right catalog to use for your application:
+With all the available options, we offer the following guidelines when choosing the right catalog to use for your application:

 1. if your organization has an existing Glue metastore or plans to use the AWS analytics ecosystem including Glue, [Athena](https://aws.amazon.com/athena), [EMR](https://aws.amazon.com/emr), [Redshift](https://aws.amazon.com/redshift) and [LakeFormation](https://aws.amazon.com/lake-formation), Glue catalog provides the easiest integration.
 2. if your application requires frequent updates to table or high read and write throughput (e.g. streaming write), Glue and DynamoDB catalog provides the best performance through optimistic locking.
 3. if you would like to enforce access control for tables in a catalog, Glue tables can be managed as an [IAM resource](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsglue.html), whereas DynamoDB catalog tables can only be managed through [item-level permission](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html) which is much more complicated.
 4. if you would like to query tables based on table property information without the need to scan the entire catalog, DynamoDB catalog allows you to build secondary indexes for any arbitrary property field and provide efficient query performance.
 5. if you would like to have the benefit of DynamoDB catalog while also connect to Glue, you can enable [DynamoDB stream with Lambda trigger](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial.html) to asynchronously update your Glue metastore with table information in the DynamoDB catalog.
-6. if your organization already maintains an existing relational database in RDS or uses [serverless Aurora](https://aws.amazon.com/rds/aurora/serverless/) to manage tables, JDBC catalog provides the easiest integration.
+6. if your organization already maintains an existing relational database in RDS or uses [serverless Aurora](https://aws.amazon.com/rds/aurora/serverless/) to manage tables, the JDBC catalog provides the easiest integration.

 ## DynamoDb Lock Manager

-[Amazon DynamoDB](https://aws.amazon.com/dynamodb) can be used by `HadoopCatalog` or `HadoopTables`, so that for every commit, the catalog first obtains a lock using a helper DynamoDB table and then try to safely modify the Iceberg table.
+[Amazon DynamoDB](https://aws.amazon.com/dynamodb) can be used by `HadoopCatalog` or `HadoopTables` so that for every commit, the catalog first obtains a lock using a helper DynamoDB table and then try to safely modify the Iceberg table.
 This is necessary for a file system-based catalog to ensure atomic transaction in storages like S3 that do not provide file write mutual exclusion.